MuonCollider-WG4/rectilinear/README.md

 Folder '2024-6-14_lattice_files' is the latest version corresponding to a paper in preparation.

-Folder '2024-8-12_lattice_files' has different solenoids in B-stage 1 to 4 and RF setting in other B-stages are changed compared to '2024-6-14_lattice_files'.
+Folder '2024-8-12_lattice_files' has different solenoids in B-stage 1 to 4 and RF settings in other B-stages are changed compared to '2024-6-14_lattice_files'.
 Lattice of the pre-merge does not change.
+Also there is a spreadsheet including maximum Bz field in the coils, energy density and stress of the coils.
+However, these values are from the formulas for single coil.
+I guess, for the multiple coils and the coils in periodic cells, these values should be smaller.